bainsy88/Ibm-Containers-Labs-Denmark/2-Running-Docker-Images-in-IBM-Containers.md

 4. From the vulnerability report page, click the **Back to Catalog** link.
 As a Bluemix Organization Manager, you can click on **Manage policies**.

-  The page allows users with the appropriate level of authority to control which images can be deployed based on the vulnerability status.
+  The Manage policies page allows users with the appropriate level of authority to control which images can be deployed based on the vulnerability status.
 You can see the multiple options that allows users to *Warn* or *Block* image deployment.

   It also contains a summary view of the state of all images in your registry.
 Images can have statuses of *Deployment Blocked*, *Deploy with Caution*, and *Safe to Deploy*.
 This gives you a quick look into which images are troublesome and which images are secure across your entire registry.

-  The containers tab can be used to show a similar view showing the state of running containers, rather than images in the registry.
+  > The containers tab can be used to show a similar view showing the state of running containers, rather than images in the registry.

   ![vapolicymgr](https://github.com/bainsy88/containers-denmark/raw/master/screenshots/11-va-policy-mgr-defaults.jpg)